getify/You-Dont-Know-JS/scope & closures/ch3.md

 ### `const`

-In addition to `let`, ES6 also introduces `const`, which also creates a block-scoped variable, but whose value is fixed (constant).
+In addition to `let`, ES6 introduces `const`, which also creates a block-scoped variable, but whose value is fixed (constant).
 Any attempt to change that value at a later time results in an error.

 ```js
 var foo = true;